gigalixir/gigalixir-cli/docs/source/main.rst

 .. code-block:: bash

     gigalixir pg

+You may also want to adjust your pool_size.
+We recommend setting the pool size to (M-6)/(n+1) where M is the max connections and n is the num app replicas.
+We subtract 6 becaues cloud sql will sometimes, but rarely, use 6 for maintenance purposes.
+We use n+1 because rolling deploys will temporarily have an extra replica during the transition.
+For example, if you are running a size 0.6 database with 1 app replica, the pool size should be (25-6)/(1+1)=9.

 You can only have one database per app because otherwise managing your :bash:`DATABASE_URL` variable would become trickier.